ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/download/index.md

 - `dist/ag-grid-community.noStyle.js` — standard bundle containing JavaScript without CSS
 - `dist/ag-grid-community.min.noStyle.js` — minified bundle containing JavaScript without CSS

-Should you decide to use the `noStyle` versions of the bundle, the stylesheet files are present in the `dist/styles` folder.
+Should you decide to use the `noStyle` versions of the bundle, the stylesheet files are present in the `styles` folder.

 ## Download AG Grid Enterprise bundle